Perspective | For Lee Elder, the first Black golfer to play the Masters, import is not measured in wins

 It wasn’t until 2012 that Augusta National got around to admitting two women as members.
 In his eloquent obituary of Elder, longtime Washington Post reporter Leonard Shapiro refers to the “tradition-bound Masters.”
 The Masters is run by the membership of Augusta National.
 Two of its long-standing traditions were racism and misogyny.

 Elder was the youngest of 10 children.
-His father died fighting in World War II and his mother passed away several months later.
-He was shuttled from place-to-place by various relatives and began caddying and hustling at golf courses at the age of 12.
+His father died fighting in World War II, and his mother died several months later.
+He was shuttled from place to place by various relatives and began caddying and hustling at golf courses at the age of 12.
 He spent two years in the Army beginning in 1959 and then decided to give golf a shot as a professional early in 1961.

-That was before the PGA of America finally abandoned the “Caucasions-only” clause in its bylaws.
+That was before the PGA of America abandoned the “Caucasians-only” clause.
 In the interim, Elder played on the United Golfers Association tour for Black players and won 21 of 23 tournaments during one stretch.
 First prize in those events was typically around $500.

-It wasn’t until 1967, at the age of 33, that he qualified for the PGA Tour.
+It wasn’t until 1967, at 33, that he qualified for the PGA Tour.
 A year later, he almost beat Jack Nicklaus in a five-hole playoff at The American Golf Classic.
 Had he won, he still would not have been invited to the Masters.
 Pete Brown and Charlie Sifford (twice) had already won on tour and not been invited to play at Augusta.
 It wasn’t until 1972 that the Masters changed its rules to extend an invitation to anyone who won on the PGA Tour.

 Elder earned his spot at Augusta in 1975 by winning the 1974 Monsanto Open.
-After receiving a number of death threats, Elder missed the cut, but played there five more times, twice finishing in the top 20.
+After receiving a number of death threats, Elder missed the cut, but he played there five more times, twice finishing in the top 20.
 He won four times on the PGA Tour and eight times on the Senior Tour.
 He also became the first Black player to qualify for the U.S. Ryder Cup team in 1979.

-That’s quite a résumé although, based on sheer numbers, Elder’s not a Hall-of-Famer.
+That’s quite a résumé, although based on sheer numbers Elder’s not a Hall of Famer.
 But, as Player pointed out, his accomplishments go way beyond numbers.
 He spent most of his life and career overcoming things — notably racism.

-He accepted an invitation from Player to play in South Africa in 1971 and his presence forced the government to drop apartheid rules while he was participating there.
-He and his first wife, Rose, lived in Washington D.C. for 25 years and, during that time, they managed the traditionally Black Langston Golf course.
+He accepted an invitation from Player to play in South Africa in 1971, and his presence forced the government to drop apartheid rules while he was participating there.
+He and his first wife, Rose, lived in D.C. for 25 years, and during that time they managed the traditionally Black Langston Golf Course.

 On many occasions, Elder was forced to change in the parking lot at clubs where PGA Tour events were being played because Blacks were barred from the clubhouse.
 He overcame more things than anyone playing on tour today — including Tiger Woods — can possibly imagine.

 In 1997, just after he won the Masters by 12 shots at the age of 21, Woods was invited to a ceremony in New York commemorating the 50th anniversary of Robinson breaking baseball’s color barrier with the Brooklyn Dodgers.
-Among those taking part were President Bill Clinton and Robinson’s widow, Rachel Robinson.
+Among those taking part were President Bill Clinton and Robinson’s widow, Rachel.

-Woods turned the invitation down, saying he was going on vacation.
+Woods turned down the invitation, saying he was going on vacation.

-Almost a year later, I asked him how he could possibly say no to the invitation.
+Almost a year later, I asked him how he could possibly say no.

 “They didn’t invite me until after I won the Masters,” he said.
 “Why didn’t they invite me before that?”